Lostwithiel: Transport

-From Lostwithiel railway station trains operated by Great Western Railway run approximately every two hours towards Plymouth or Penzance.
-Some through services to and from London Paddington station and those operated by CrossCountry between Penzance and Scotland also stop.
+One or two trains each hour stop at Lostwithiel railway station with services in each direction between Plymouth or Penzance, many continuing beyond Plymouth to Cardiff Central or London Paddington.

 National Express provides a regular coach service to London which runs via Plymouth for connections to other destinations.
 The coach stop is located outside the Royal Talbot Hotel.

 Bus stops in Lostwithiel are outside the Royal Talbot Hotel and Cott Road phone box.

 Twinning

 Lostwithiel was twinned with Pleyber-Christ in Brittany, France in 1979.
-The people in the Twinning Associations of both towns usually meet up every year, alternating between Lostwithiel and Pleyber Christ.
+The people in the Twinning Associations of both towns usually meet up every year, alternating between Lostwithiel and Pleyber-Christ.